-A few years ago, a couple of my friends online have been creating some fantastic nature studies.
+A few years ago, a couple of my friends online have been creating some fantastic nature studies and I was jealous of their science lessons.
 It all started with Phyllis over at All Things Beautiful and her wonderful drawings her kids would do of their nature study.
 Then Claire over at Angellicscalliwags started up a weekly pond visit with one activity to do each time she goes there with for a nature study with her kids, AND Navigating by Joy has a great series on her nature study.
-They were amazing science lessons.

 We headed over to a local park we love to go to and started observation.
 So far our trips have only been observation.
 Next, I’m going to start working on improving their drawing skills and WHAT they write (future Ticia, that didn’t turn out as well as I’d hoped, but I’m still working at that).

 Our first week was in the midst of wildflower season here, and everyone was in a horrid mood, so I just had them observe a flower and draw it.
 This was one of Princess’ favorites.

 This particular nature study led to a great discussion between the kids and me.
 What is living and what is non-living?
 I went through what constitutes a living being, but they had all sorts of arguments on this idea.
 It also led to a bit of competitiveness as they tried to have the most living things they found.
 That part was a little bit annoying.

 Choose one animal and in 5 minutes write down as much as you can about it.
 I was amazed that in all that time none of my kids really wrote anything about the color of the animal.
 They wrote about what it did, how it moved, but nothing about the color of their animals.
 Also, I was highly amused by their animal choices.